AwaisQA/AwaisQA/README.md

                                                         Hello I'm Awais Bhatti

                                                 Your Partner in Bug-Free Software Launches.

-Results-driven SQA Engineer with over 4 years of experience ensuring the quality and reliability of web and mobile applications.
+SQA Engineer with over 4 years of experience ensuring the quality and reliability of web and mobile applications.
 Skilled in both manual and automation testing, with a strong focus on functional, API, and database testing.
 Proficient in tools and technologies such as Selenium WebDriver, Postman, SQL, and JIRA.

 I focus on making sure software works great by testing thoroughly, catching bugs early, and teaming up well with others.
 I’m always picking up new testing skills to help deliver smooth, hassle-free experiences for users.